KNMILLS/football-strategy/docs/design/custom_card_system_design.md

-# Custom Card System Design for Gridiron Strategy
+# Custom Card System Design (DEPRECATED)

+**DEPRECATED**: This document describes the legacy custom card system design that has been replaced by the dice engine.

 ## 🎯 Yes, Absolutely!